Discover Your Defense When Charged With Bank Fraud

 Examples of bank fraud include:

-- Check fraud: Examples of check fraud involve using fake checks for deposits, using a false identity to deposit checks and a using stolen checks to withdraw cash from a bank account.
+- Check fraud: Examples of check fraud involve using fake checks for deposits, using a false identity to deposit checks and taking money out of the bank with the help of a stolen check.

 - Falsification of loan applications: Falsification of loan applications is a type of crime that involves misrepresenting information on, for example, a mortgage or a business loan application in order to secure approval of the loan.
 This type of bank fraud is also known as mortgage fraud or loan fraud.